NorthernStars/MR-Web-Graphics/README.md

 MR-Web-Graphics
 ===============
 This projects contains a browser interface for the Mixed-Reality Graphics module.
-It bases on a Node.js server, that connects to the Mixed-Reality Gameserver and offers a webpage to display games.
+It bases on a Node.js server, that connects to the Mixed-Reality game-server and offers a web-page to display games.

 Installation
 ------------